0x78654C/xTerminal/README.md

                    -hl  : Highlights specific files/directories with by a specific text.
 Ex.: ls -hl <higlighted_text>
                    -o   : Saves the output to a file.
 Ex.: ls -o <file_to_save>
                    -t   : Display tree structure of directories.
 Use with param -o for store the output in a file: Ex.: ls -t -o <file_name>
-    ch        -- Displays a list of previous commands typed in terminal.
+                          Use -l to set the depth of the tree structure.
+Ex.: ls -t -l 2 ch        -- Displays a list of previous commands typed in terminal.
 Use -h for additional parameters.
                     For display the last X commands that was used: ch x(numbers of commands to be displayed) -h   : Displays this message.